-- Performance Bonds protect the bond’s obligee (the project owner, Town or State requiring the bond) against monetary loss caused by the principal’s default or nonperformance.
+- Performance Bonds protect the bond’s obligee (the project owner requiring the bond) against monetary loss caused by the contractor’s default or nonperformance.
 The bond ensures that funds will be available if it’s necessary to hire another contractor to complete the work.

-- Payment Bonds often are paired with performance bonds to ensure that the principal pays subcontractors, workers, and solar equipment and materials suppliers according to the terms of the construction contract.
+- Payment Bonds often are paired with performance bonds to ensure that the contractor pays subcontractors, workers, and solar equipment and materials suppliers according to the terms of the construction contract.